loki-chat/cargo-ipa/README.md

 ## Info.plist Overrides

 cargo-ipa will load values for your app's `Info.plist` directly from `Cargo.toml`.
-Just add a `cargo-ipa` section, and declare your values under that.
+Just add a `package.metadata.cargo-ipa` section, and declare your values under that.
 For example, to set the `CFBundleName` (app name) property, you'd add this to your `Cargo.toml`:

 ```
-[cargo-ipa]
+[package.metadata.cargo-ipa]
 CFBundleName = "My App"
 ```